 Celestron Solar Safe glasses let you view the eclipse safely

 The Celestron Solar Safe Glasses come in a kit with a pair of sunglasses, a disc you can put over your camera lens or smart phone to take a photo of the eclipse, and a great guide to eclipses.
-You can buy a single pair of Solar Safe Glasses or, if you’d like glasses for the entire family, you can pick up the Celestron Solar Safe 8-pack kit.

 There’s also Celestron Power Viewers.
 These glasses look like a cardboard virtual reality mask, but they have powerful lenses that give you two-times magnification to view the eclipse.
 You can buy them in a two pack, and it also includes a cool map that gives you all the info you need to view the eclipse in your area.